mbuilov/cmn_headers/README.md

 				fprintf(stderr, "assert: short option 'c' was parsed!\n");
 				return 1;
 			case LONG_OPTION_alpha:
-				/* long option "alpha", not expecting a value for it, but the value may be provided, e.g.: --alpha=value */ if (i.value)
+				/* long option "alpha", not expecting a value for it, but the value may be specified, e.g.: --alpha=value */ if (i.value)
 					printf("warning: not expecting a value for option 'alpha': %s\n", i.value);
 				else
 					printf("option 'alpha'\n");
 				break;
 			case LONG_OPTION_cetera:
-				/* long option "cetera", expecting a value for it, but the value may not be provided, e.g.: --cetera --alpha */ if (i.value)
+				/* long option "cetera", expecting a value for it, but the value may not be specified, e.g.: --cetera */ if (i.value)
 					printf("'cetera' has value: %s\n", i.value);
 				else
-					printf("no value provided for 'cetera'\n");
+					printf("no value specified for 'cetera'\n");
 				break;
 			case OPT_UNKNOWN:
 				if (i.sopt)